 Sara Gilbertas Darlene Conner

-Gilbert's extensive list of television credits includes roles in The Big Bang Theory, The Comeback, Bad Teacher, Web Therapy, Grey's Anatomy, Law & Order: Special Victims Unit, ER, The Class, Will & Grace, 24 and Welcome to New York.
-She will soon be seen in the new CBS comedy, By the Book.
-Executive produced by Johnny Galecki, the show follows a man at a crossroads in his life who decides to live strictly according to the Bible.
+Gilbert's extensive list of television credits includes roles in The Big Bang Theory, The Comeback, Bad Teacher, Web Therapy, Grey's Anatomy, Law & Order: Special Victims Unit, ER, The Class, Will & Grace, Jane The Virgin, Supergirl, 24, Welcome to New York and Living Biblically.

 Gilbert's film credits include Riding in Cars with Boys for Columbia/TriStar and director Penny Marshall.
 The film reunited Gilbert with her Poison Ivy co-star, Drew Barrymore, for which she received an Independent Spirit Award nomination.
-She has also appeared in Desert Blue, opposite Kate Hudson; Fox's Light It Up, opposite Forest Whitaker; in a memorable cameo role as a starstruck publicist's assistant in the Warner Bros. comedy The Big Tease; and Buena Vista's High Fidelity, opposite John Cusack.
+She also appeared in Desert Blue, opposite Kate Hudson; Fox's Light it Up, opposite Forest Whitaker; a memorable cameo role as a star struck publicist's assistant in the Warner Bros. comedy The Big Tease; and Buena Vista's High Fidelity, opposite John Cusack.

 Gilbert has continued to photograph since studying photography at Yale.
 Her work has been exhibited in New York City at Paul Morris Gallery, as well as at the Deutsche Guggenheim Museum in Berlin in the summer of 2008.

 Gilbert currently resides in Los Angeles.